 Use the Getting Started wizard to set up Business Voice

-The Getting Started wizard for Microsoft 365 Business Voice gives you an easy and quick way to start receiving and making phone calls in Microsoft Teams.
+The Getting Started wizard for Microsoft 365 Business Voice gets you set up quickly to make and receive phone calls in Microsoft Teams.
 If you're a small business just starting out, the wizard can get you up and running in a few minutes with phone numbers, call menus, greetings, and more.
-If you're a larger business with an established telephony solution, the wizard can help you set up a Business Voice pilot so you can try it out with a few users before you set it up for everyone.
+If you're a larger business with an established telephony solution, the wizard can help you set up a pilot so a few users can try Business Voice before you roll it out for everyone.
 Either way, you can start using Business Voice as soon as the wizard is finished!

 It's a good idea to read this article before you start the wizard.
-When you're ready, you can open the wizard by selecting Get started on the Get started with Microsoft 365 Business Voice page.
-Make sure you sign in either with the account you used to create your subscription or another account that's a Global Administrator.
+When you're ready to run the wizard, select Get started on the Get started with Microsoft 365 Business Voice page.
+Sign in by using the account you used to create your subscription or another account that's a Global Administrator.

 Microsoft Teams and Business Voice only work when your users' mailboxes are located in Microsoft 365.
-We don't support mailboxes located on on-premises Exchange server.
+They don't support mailboxes on on-premises Exchange Server.

 Emergency services location

 |If you want to change the emergency address, click Edit, and then enter a new address.
 The address that you provide is validated to make sure that it's legitimate and correctly formatted for emergency response services.
 This address is then assigned to all users that you assign a number to in the next step.
 If you have employees in more than one location, see Business Voice design customization to add and assign more emergency addresses after you prepare the Getting Started wizard.|